amartin0/Swiss-Re-challenges/challenge1/README.md

 ```
 "vnetName": { "value": "name-vnet" }
 ```
 - UDR configuration: The UDR name is configurable in its own parameters file, but the VNet module (vnet.json) references it directly using resourceId().
-Therefore, the following is hardcoded in vnet.json:
+Therefore, the following is har dcoded in vnet.json:
 ```
 Copy code